 After this, you just need to set up your access settings.

 Create a unique name for your database instance, and then set up a master login and password.
 You can set this up to be between 8 and 41 ASCII characters (i.e. alphanumeric and special characters, with a few obvious exceptions, such as quotes and slashes).

 Once all of these necessary settings are configured, click “next” and you will be brought to an advanced settings page.
-For the most part you will probably not need to make any changes, but you verify the existing settings to make sure they are compatible to your needs.
-You can create your own database name if you wish, otherwise it will be set for you.
+For the most part, you will probably not need to make any changes, but you verify the existing settings to make sure they are compatible with your needs.
+You can create your own database name if you wish, otherwise, it will be set for you.
 You may want to consider changing the number of days you want to retain backups (these are replaced and removed on a regular basis).
 Typically one day is fine, but you may wish to revisit this at some point in the future.

 After you have verified all of the settings on this page, click “Launch DB Instance.”
 It may take a few minutes for your instance to be launched, depending on the size you have selected.
 You can view your instance while this is occurring by clicking on “View your DB Instances.”

 Okay, now you have a DB instance set up on AWS.
 At this point, there’s no way to view or manage your databases until you have some sort of interface or client.
 There are a number of different tools you can use for this.
 Let’s look at a couple.

 If you are comfortable working from a command-line, you can use the MySQL Utility.